-Of the almost 2.5 years of meditating daily, I have noticed significant differences in myself not only ‘off the pillow,’ but also while sitting.
-As we form an everyday practice, our brains begin recruiting cells to form new pathways, helping us to develop positive habits and behaviors.
+Of the 6 years of meditating everyday, I have noticed significant differences in myself not only ‘off the pillow,’ but also while sitting.
+As we form a daily meditation practice, our brains begin recruiting cells to form new pathways, helping us to develop positive habits and behaviors.
 We can witness these physiological changes even while meditating.
 Below are 7 signs during meditation that help us to know that our practice is working.

 There is no doubt that a consistent and patient meditation practice will create life-transforming results.
 As you reflect on your own practice, what are some changes you have already noticed in yourself while meditating?

 Want more tips + guidance?
 A quick video on “How To Find A True Spiritual Teacher” below!

 Subscribe to the Shanti Path YouTube Channel for new + updated videos for your meditation practice!

 I’ve just started a daily practice with 10 min every morning and night and, while it’s been a challenge, it seems to get easier each day.